Chakravarti Sulibele

-Chakravarty Sulibele (born 9 April 1980) is a writer who predominantly writes in the Kannada and Hindi languages.
+Chakravarty Sulibele (born 9 April 1980) is an Indian writer and political activist who predominantly writes in the Kannada and Hindi languages.
 He is the founder of Yuva Brigade and Sodari Nivedita Pratishtana.
-He studied Engineering from Anjuman Engineering college bhatkal.

 Early life

 Sulibele was born on 9 April 1980 in Honnavar.
 He worked as chief editor for Hosa Svatantryada Belaku.
 He later worked as managing editor for Garva, a weekly tabloid, and was a regular columnist in Vijaya Karnataka for more than two years and still writing columns for Vijayavani, Hosa Diganta, Samyukta Karnataka, Karmaveera, Viveka sampada and some other magazines.
 He writes columns in Vijayavani under the name "Vishwaguru".

 Organization

 Sulibele is the founder of 'Yuva Brigade', an organization involved in educating the youth on the contribution of soldiers to the nation, and patriotism.

 Political activities

 In the run-up to the 2019 general elections he founded Team Modi, working on a mission to re-elect Narendra Modi as Prime Minister.
 He toured all 28 districts of Karnataka State.